After agriculture and industry, the domestic/municipal sector is the other heavy user of water in society.

 Summary – Using Water Efficiently & Sustainably For Municipal Use

-- Globally, on average, 11% of all fresh water withdrawals are for municipal use (for households and public services).
+Globally, on average, 11% of all fresh water withdrawals are for municipal use (for households and public services).

-- Using water more efficiently and sustainably involves looking key trends for water use, water waste, water loss and leaks, and so on
+Using water more efficiently and sustainably involves looking key trends for water use, water waste, water loss and leaks, and so on

-- In the municipal sector, sustainable water solutions can be complex, and will need to be customized to geographically local conditions and factors.
+In the municipal sector, sustainable water solutions can be complex, and will need to be customized to geographically local conditions and factors.

-- (In some countries and regions, water theft, metering inaccuracies, and unmetered authorized consumption are problems at the public water pipe level too)
+– In some countries and regions, water theft, metering inaccuracies, and unmetered authorized consumption are problems at the public water pipe level too

-- On the individual and household level – direct and indirect water use become more sustainable by focussing on the food we produce and consume, reducing food waste, being more sustainable with the products and services we use and consume, and being more efficient with water use around the house.
-Fixing water leaks around the house will also help
+On the individual and household level – direct and indirect water use become more sustainable by focussing on the water footprint of the foods we consume and reducing food waste, but also by being more sustainable with the products and services we use and consume, and being more efficient with direct water use around the house (with taps, washing machines, showers, toilets, and so on).

 – In terms of public services, more efficient irrigation and sprinkler systems will help, and in non residential buildings, many of the same water sustainability methods can be used from the residential sector (water efficient devices and appliances, reducing water leaks in buildings, and so on)